lobanov/elm-taskport/README.md

 However, there are situation when multiple effectful actions have to be carried out one after the other with some logic applied to the results in-between, but at the same time, the application state does not need to change until the sequence of actions is completed.
 For example, making a sequence of API calls over HTTP with some transformations applied to the intermediate results.
 If implemented using TEA paradigm, this would lead to unnecessarily fine-grained messages and increased complexity of the application model that needs to handle partially completed sequences of actions.

-Furthnately, Elm provides a very useful [Task module](https://package.elm-lang.org/packages/elm/core/latest/Task) that allows effectful actions to be chained together, and their results transformed before being passed to the next effectful action in a pure functional way.
+Fortunately, Elm provides a very useful [Task module](https://package.elm-lang.org/packages/elm/core/latest/Task) that allows effectful actions to be chained together, and their results transformed before being passed to the next effectful action in a pure functional way.
 The most notable example of this is [Http.task](https://package.elm-lang.org/packages/elm/http/latest/Http#task) function, which allows very complex yet practical interactions with HTTP-based APIs to be concisely expressed in Elm.

 Of course, not every API is available over HTTP.
 One could imagine a mechanism to extend Elm langauge to allow any effectful action to be wrapped into a `Task` to be executed in a controlled way.
 Unfortunately, Elm's existing JavaScript interoperability mechanisms are limited to one-way ports system, and do now allow creation of tasks.